 Abstract

 The goal for this project is to provide at-home users viable access to laboratory-level transcranial direct current stimulation rehabilitation without the burden of excessive medical expenses, services, and equipment.
 The team will achieve this goal providing a headset that will deliver current to the user’s scalp and also record brain waves to display an EEG signal.
 Currently, commercial units have insufficient or inadequate design with little to no flexibility for control or monitoring.
 This project will allow users to choose the current intensity as well as give them feedback on how much current is actually being passed through their scalp.
 This product’s main consumer market will be people who suffer from neurological disorders.
 Anyone who has basic knowledge of electricity and smart phones should be able to use this product.
 As humans, everyone has a different electric resistivity that depends on the structural biology and skin humidity which can range anywhere from 300[Ω] to 100[kΩ].
 For this device to work correctly, calculations show that skin resistivity should be no larger than 5.6[kΩ].
 This can be accomplished by cleaning the point of contact on the skin as well as using a conducting gel on the electrodes.
 The current delivery system provides at least 87% of the desired current under the correct conditions.
 The EEG half of the project does not work to perfection.
-The electronics portion of EEG design works correctly and proof is that the team was able to pick up an EKG signal.
+The electronics portion of EEG design works correctly and the proof is that the team was able to pick up an EKG signal.
 However when placed on brain, no brain waves were picked up.
 This leads the team to believe that the problem is the electrodes and that they must be replaced with EEG specific electrodes.
 The team stayed within the budget of $5300 by only spending $5,195.11 and the deliverable will be shown on May 6th.

 Background and Goal

 The goal for this project is to provide at-home users viable access to laboratory-level transcranial direct current stimulation rehabilitation without the burden of excessive medical expenses, services, and equipment.
-The team hopes to achieve this goal providing a headset that will deliver current to the user’s scalp and also record brain waves to display an EEG signal.
+The team hopes to achieve this goal by providing a headset that will deliver current to the user’s brain (no?) and also record brain waves to display an EEG signal.

 The brain is a human organ that controls the body’s other organs by using neurons.
 When someone suffers from a neurological injury, such as a stroke, they may have secondary effects such as loss of hearing, taste, or motor functions.
-Medical researchers are trying to create more effective ways to rehabilitate post stroke patients and think that transcranial direct current stimulation, also known as tDCS, is one of those methods.
+Medical researchers are trying to create more effective ways to rehabilitate post-stroke patients and think that transcranial direct current stimulation, also known as tDCS, is one of those methods.

 Although passing current through the brain has been around since the 19th century, it wasn’t until the last decade that medical researchers decided to start using it for brain stimulation instead of as a punishment.
 Transcranial direct current stimulation uses a low, constant current that is delivered directly into the part of the brain doctors are interested in via small electrodes.